 While this adage may be true in the short-term, that is, you will probably lose weight if you eat fewer calories of any kind, in the long term, a diet of junk food can only be detrimental to your health.
 In addition, if you are eating a calorie-restricted diet, those calories you do eat should count towards improving your nutritional status and not harming your organs or leading to insulin resistance and metabolic syndrome.

 It's not real food.

-It is for this reason that one important tip for better health is to limit or eliminate junk food.
+It is for this reason that for better health you should limit or eliminate junk food.
 In case you’re wondering, “junk food” is all those over-processed, empty-calorie foods that fill the aisles at the grocery store and the vending machines at work.
 If it comes in a wrapper, has lots of sugar, fat (especially trans-fat), salt and/or additives with little or no protein or fiber, you probably can categorize it as junk food.

 Send your palate to "Real Food" School.